 Normalized Difference Vegetation Index

-The NDVI map obtained is shown in Figure 3.
-In Figure 3(a) which depicts the NDVI of the year 2018 gives a maximum value of 0.51 and minimum value of -0.22 while the Figure 3(b) which depicts the NDVI of the year 2019 which gives a maximum value of 0.21 and the minimum value of - 0.01.
-From these results, it is clear that there is a decrease in vegetation in a period of a year and we can observe that the NDVI is maximum in South East and South West parts of the study area indicating the presence of dense vegetation.
-The lower values of NDVI indicate the presence of water bodies which can be seen in Northern side of the study area. similar values of NDVI were obtained for dense vegetation in the study conducted by Zaitunah et al (2018) in Indonesia.
+The NDVI map obtained is shown in Figure 3.Figure 3(a) which depicts the NDVI of the year 2018 gives a maximum value of 0.51 and minimum value of -0.22, while Figure 3(b) which depicts the NDVI of the year 2019 which gives a maximum value of 0.21 and the minimum value of - 0.01.
+From these results, it is clear that there is a decrease in vegetation in a year and we can observe that the NDVI is maximum in South East and South West parts of the study area indicating the presence of dense vegetation.
+The lower values of NDVI indicate the presence of water bodies which can be seen in the Northern side of the study area. similar values of NDVI were obtained for dense vegetation in the study conducted by Zaitunah et al (2018) in Indonesia.

 Soil-Adjusted Vegetation Index

-The results obtained from the processed satellite images for SAVI is shown in Figure 4.
-In Figure 4(a), the SAVI of the year 2018 which gives a maximum value of 0.77 and minimum value of -0.33 while the Figure 4(b) which depicts the SAVI of the year 2019 which gives a maximum value of 0.32 and the minimum value of 0.01.
+The results obtained from the processed satellite images for SAVI are shown in Figure 4.
+In Figure 4(a), the SAVI of the year 2018, gives a maximum value of 0.77 and minimum value of -0.33 while Figure 4(b) depicts the SAVI of the year 2019 which gives a maximum value of 0.32 and the minimum value of 0.01.
 From these results, it is clear that there is a slight decrease in the SAVI of the study area.

 Leaf Area Index:

-The results obtained from the processed satellite images for LAI is shown in Figure 5.
-In Figure 5(a), the LAI of the year 2018 gives a maximum value of 13.3 and minimum value of -0.33 while the Figure 5(b) which depicts the LAI of the year 2019 which gives a maximum value of 1.19 and the minimum value of 0.22.
-From these results it is clear that there is a drastic and heavy decrease in the LAI of the study area.
+The results obtained from the processed satellite images for LAI are shown in Figure 5.
+In Figure 5(a), the LAI of the year 2018 gives a maximum value of 13.3 and a minimum value of -0.33 while Figure 5(b) depicts the LAI of the year 2019 which gives a maximum value of 1.19 and the minimum value of 0.22.
+From these results, it is clear that there is a drastic and heavy decrease in the LAI of the study area.
 Similar to NDVI, Leaf Area Index is also maximum in South West and South East areas of the study area.
 However, Roberts et al. (1996) taken measurements on tropical forests, obtaining LAI values ranging from 4.63 to 6.00.

 Conclusion

 The values of NDVI, SAVI and LAI were estimated for two Landsat 8 images taken during December 2018 and December 2019.
-This results in decrease of vegetation, greenery and water cover of Tirumayam block, Pudhukkotai district.
-The settlements, water bodies and sand bed exhibited relatively lesser or negative values for vegetation indexes.
-Considering the satellite imagery for modelling greenness of different crops, would pave a roadmap for several spatial and temporal studies like biomass estimation, crop water requirement and crop management practices.
+These results indicated a decrease in vegetation, greenery, and water cover of Tirumayam block, Pudhukkotai district.
+The settlements, water bodies, and sand beds exhibited relatively lesser or negative values for vegetation indexes.
+Considering the satellite imagery for modelling the greenness of different crops, would pave a roadmap for several spatial and temporal studies like biomass estimation, crop water requirement and crop management practices.

-These Vegetation Indices can be used to monitor the crops by indirectly and directly guiding the farmers to overcome the struggles faced by them for the purpose of farming.
-These results can be used to interpret the study the variation of Green cover over the areal and spatial extent.
-It can be interpreted to study the land use land cover changes occurring in a time period.
+These Vegetation Indices can be used to monitor the condition of the crops indirectly and directly guiding the farmers to overcome the struggles faced by them for farming.
+These results can be used to interpret the study variation of Green cover over the areal and spatial extent.
+It can be interpreted to study the land use land cover changes occurring in a period.

 REFERENCES